jsfour/model-proxy/README.md

 The goal is to allow for you to develop against llm api's without running up a bill.

+This proxy cache service significantly enhances agent workflows by reducing latency and costs associated with repeated API calls.
+When developing and testing AI agents that interact with language models, many requests are often similar or identical.
+By caching responses, this service allows agents to quickly retrieve previously generated content, speeding up development cycles and reducing API usage.
+This is particularly beneficial for iterative testing, debugging, and fine-tuning of agent behaviors, enabling developers to create more efficient and cost-effective AI-powered applications.

 ## Features

 - **Reverse Proxy Functionality:** Directs API requests to the appropriate machine learning model service provider. **Currently only supports OpenAI.**